anwarbio/bioassays/paper.md

 ---
-title: "‘Bioassays’; a new package in R for analyzing cellular assays"
+title: Bioassays: a new package in R for analyzing cellular assays

 tags:
   - R